 Nicole’s practice focuses on the representation of mutual funds and their independent directors, as well as investment advisers and broker-dealers.
 She regularly advises mutual fund boards, independent directors, board committees and executive leadership in the financial services industry on all aspects of governance and compliance, including the operation of investment companies and related transactions, crisis and conflict management, regulatory oversight and compliance, government and internal investigations, and shareholder engagement issues.
 Nicole counsels U.S. and non-U.S. financial services clients on all aspects of SEC and self-regulatory organization regulation.
 She is known as a trusted adviser to clients.

 In recognition of her work, Nicole was named a “Rising Star” at the Mutual Fund Industry Awards by Fund Action/Fund Intelligence, and was also named a “Next Generation Lawyer” by The Legal 500 US.
+In 2019, she was included on DCA Live’s inaugural list of the top Emerging Women Leaders in Private Practice.
 Nicole serves as Chair of the Firm’s Women’s Initiative and is a 2017 Fellow of the Leadership Council on Legal Diversity.
 Prior to joining the firm, Nicole was an associate at Winston & Strawn LLP and Baker & McKenzie LLP.

 Representative Client Work

 - Representing Boards, independent directors and executive leadership in the financial services industry regarding routine and non-routine board issues; risk management, disclosure issues, compliance matters, and the formation, offering and operation of investment companies

 - Representing mutual funds, exchange-traded funds, closed-end funds, and business development companies and their independent directors

 - Representing investment advisers and broker-dealers with respect to regulatory matters and law enforcement investigations arising under the federal securities laws